DereckySany/remixos-usb-tool-universal/readme.md

 Remix OS UBS Tool is designed for users to flash Remix OS for PC onto a USB Flash Drive.

 ### Where can I download Remix OS USB Tool?
 It can be found in the Remix OS for PC release pacakge.
-Please download it from [here] (http://www.jide.com/en/remixos-for-pc#downloadNow)
+Please download it from [Here](http://www.jide.com/en/remixos-for-pc#downloadNow)

 ### Contact us?
 Please submit a [support ticket](http://support.jide.com/hc/en-us/requests/new)